ibid/ibid/docs/api/ibid.utils.rst

    Parse string *timestamp*, convert it to UTC, and strip the timezone.

+   This function is good at parsing machine timestamps, but can't handle "human" times very well.
+(It uses :mod:`dateutil.parser`)

    Return a naive :class:`datetime.datetime`.

 .. function:: human_join(items, [separator=u',', conjunction=u'and'])